 Students may purchase breakfast through our food service program.
 Breakfast is served during morning recess.
 GVA contracts with Revolution Foods for healthy options for your child.
-To enroll in our breakfast program, please refer to the beginning of the year email, visit the front office and speak with the office manager, or go to www.greatvalleyacademy.com.
+To enroll in our breakfast program, please refer to the beginning of the year email from Food Services, visit the front office and speak with the office manager, or go to www.greatvalleyacademy.com.